 Still, each student receives individual attention from the co-directors of the MD/PhD Program and other faculty members.
 SUNY Upstate works diligently to be sure each student receives assistance whether it be academic advising, help with scheduling, selecting a laboratory, or figuring out finances.
 Visiting applicants cited the friendliness of students and staff as one of our most appealing features.

-Granting institutions include the National Institutes of Health (NIH), Centers for Disease Control and Prevention, National Science Foundation, American Heart Association, American Cancer Society and numerous private corporations.
+Granting institutions include the National Institutes of Health (NIH), Centers for Disease Control and Prevention, National Science Foundation, American Heart Association, American Cancer Society, Autism Speaks and numerous private corporations.